uk-tre/community-management/README.md

 This repo is for storing everything related to Community Management for the UK TRE Community.

-It is run and maintained by the Community Management Working Group (insert link) (CMWG).
+It is run and maintained by the [Community Management Working Group (CMWG)](https://www.uktre.org/en/latest/structure/community-management.html).

 This repo is in general content light - unless not possible, all resources created within this working group will be openly published and shared on the website repo.